Any Student or student organization found to have committed or to have attempted to

 8. Intentional or reckless damage to or destruction of University property or private property.

 9. Theft of University property or private property.

-10. Providing false or misleading information, verbally or in writing, to the university or university personnel.
+10. Provision of false or misleading information, verbally or in writing, to the university or -university personnel.
 This includes, but is not limited to:

 11. Use of another person’s identity, password, identification number, university identification card or any other form of identification.

 12. Hazing or any act that endangers the mental or physical health or safety of a person, embarrasses, frightens, or degrades a person or that destroys or removes public or private property, for the purpose of initiation, admission into, or affiliation with, or as a condition for continued membership, in a group, organization or team.
 The express or implied consent of the victim will not be a defense.
-Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
+Except for the victim, apathy or acquiescence in the presence of hazing by any Student is not a neutral act; it is a violation of this rule.

 13. Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.